The Pros and Cons of Outsourcing Software Development to Freelancers

 What takes a web or mobile app from being merely adequate to being wildly successful?
 Hands down, it’s the user experience.
 Intelligent UX isn’t just a matter of a developer’s design chops, speed, or knowledge of technologies though.
 Crafting a flawless UX also comes down to understanding how a market, audience, and even a culture engages with a piece of technology.

 A freelance specialist may be more effective when they offer years of experience working (and even living) in the country where your business is based.
 Their native association with your platform will influence how they approach the development they do for you so that it makes sense for your key users.
 You may encounter a lack of market awareness when you outsource design and engineering projects to remote freelancers in different countries, but this should really only be a minor factor.

 The Growing Freelance Market

 Full-time employees can offer companies a degree of loyalty, team cohesiveness, and shared knowledge and memory that most freelancers simply can’t.
-The advantages of hiring an independent contractor or outstaffing with an external agency, however, are outweighing those traditional benefits more and more, especially when it comes to software development.
+The advantages of outstaffing with an external agency or hiring an independent contractor, however, are outweighing those traditional benefits more and more, especially when it comes to software development.